zapman449/monitorama_2016_notes/Tue09__Lightening_Talks__by_everyone.md

 * I'm the tech recruiter
 * #stalker
 * OSS Life Lessons:
-    * Video of her singing to a pinata whale.
+    * Video of her singing to a piñata whale.
     * Taylor swift as though leader ???
         * Girl, guitar, and autotune.
         * Start where you're comfortable.
     * Bring your friends.
     * Don't showboat.
-        * entire company doesn't rest on your shoulders.
+        * entire company doesn't rest on your shoulders. ###
     * Knowledge Share
     * Don't be afraid of Haters (get drunk on their jealousy)
     * Do you.